Research Opportunities

 Undergraduate Research Experiences

-We have resumed normal undergraduate training and will be recruiting for Fall and Summer semesters each year.
-If you are interested in a volunteer position in our lab, please contact me with your resume and transcripts in late summer.
-Training takes longer with our current protocols, please understand these are ~8-10 hour a week positions for the full academic year.
+We recruit for Fall and Summer semesters each year.
+If you are interested in a volunteer position in our lab, for the academic year, please contact me with your resume and transcripts in late summer (mid to late August).
+Training is significant to get started in the lab, please understand these are ~8-10 hour a week positions for the full academic year at minimum.
 I will be meeting to discuss opportunities with students in first week of term.

 Paid work placements are possible in summer and most are to support work study students; international summer internships are through MITACs Global links programs.
 Some years we have additional funds to support summer researchers.
 Students with competitive applications should consider applying for NSERC USRA awards for summer research.
 The biology department provides information to all Biology students about USRA applications.